Reviews

 — Washington Post

-"Veterans of the 1960s will enjoy Don Lattin’s wide and witty
+"Veterans of the 1960s will enjoy Don Lattin’s wide and

 — Detroit Free Press

-"A very readable and thoughtful book about the generation that
+"A very readable and thoughtful book about

-should go a long way in helping to fill this gap."
+it.
+This book should go a long way in helping to fill this gap."

 — Orville Schell, dean of the Graduate School of Journalism,